delegate365/GovernanceToolkit365/README.md

 [![link](./images/setup-3.png)](./images/setup-3 "Click to enlarge")

-The app only asks for reading permissions for directory data, groups and users.
+The app only asks for the least privilege permissions.
+It needs to read  directory data, groups and users and permissions for provisioning groups and to invite guests.
 You will be redirected to a confirmation page.

 [![link](./images/setup-4.png)](./images/setup-4 "Click to enlarge")

+You can close the page or the browser.

 6. Now the GT365 app is allowed to access the tenant.
 The statistics generation is done during the night.
 So, you will receive emails with the Storage Account access data on the next day automatically.
 Wait for that emails.
 They contain the Storage name and key, similar as in the following screenshots.
 The first email has the subject "GT365: Your storage for "{your-domain}" and contains the Storage Account name.